bergercookie/awesome-albert-plugins/README.md

 ## Description

-This is a collection of plugins for the [Albert](https://albertlauncher.github.io/) launcher.
+This is a collection of plugins and themes for the [Albert](https://albertlauncher.github.io/) launcher.

+### Plugins

 Currently the list of plugins includes: